RoyceZerimar/CourseManager/README.md

 ### Prerequisites

-To run CoursePlanner, you need:
+To run CourseManager, you need:

 - C++ compiler (supporting C++11 or later)
 - [Git](https://git-scm.com/) (for cloning the repository)